Embedding on Website

 Public assistants only

 Only public assistants can be embedded.
-Internal and contract assistants are accessed through the dashboard.
+Internal knowledge-base and contract assistants are accessed through the dashboard.

 A small chat icon in the corner of your page.
-Visitors click it, the chat opens.
+Visitors click it, and the chat panel opens.

-1. Go to your assistant's Embed page in the sidebar.
+1. Open your assistant's Embed page in the sidebar.

 2. Copy the code snippet.